Arcanum-Sec/MyLLMAuto/README.md

 # MyLLMAuto CTF

-This is a ( WIP :construction: ) Capture The Flag (CTF) application designed to teach prompt injection in multi-chain LLM applications.
+This is a :construction:WIP:construction: Capture The Flag (CTF) application designed to teach prompt injection in multi-chain LLM applications.
 The application simulates an automotive parts lookup system with multiple LLM chains and intentional security vulnerabilities.

 ## Challenge Overview